aweijnitz/packerio_amazon_image/README.md

 # Packer.io image scaffold

-Builds a basic Debian 7 image for Amazon EC2 and installs Oracle Java 8.
+This is a project that includes all the files and scripts needed to build a basic Debian 7 image for Amazon EC2 and installs Oracle Java 8 on it.
+Adds firewall and auto-banning of failed connections as well.
+Requires [packer.io](https://packer.io/) installed locally on your computer.

-You need and Amazon AWS account to host the final image.
+*Note: You need and Amazon AWS account to host the final image.*

 In order to generate the keys needed (see [make.sh](make.sh)) do the following in Amazon Management Console.